yjeroen/foundry-shadowrun6-eden/README.md

 _Chummers!_ This game system for the BTL [Foundry Virtual Tabletop](http://foundryvtt.com) provides character sheet and game system support for the Shadowrun Sixth World roleplaying game.

 This system provides character sheet support for Actors and Items, mechanical support for dice and rules necessary to play games of Shadowrun 6th Edition!

+You can find the latest news and more instructions on our [DeepResonanceWare Patreon](https://www.patreon.com/DeepResonanceWare). (free tier)

 ## Installation Instructions